-The Headteacher is a Member of the Southend-on-Sea Headteacher's Association, the Association of Secondary Headteachers in Essex, and the Grammar School Heads' Association; the Headteacher is also Chairperson of the Consortium of Selective Schools in Essex (CSSE) and is an Ofsted Inspector.
+The Headteacher is a Member of the Southend-on-Sea Headteacher's Association, the Association of Secondary Headteachers in Essex, and the Grammar School Heads' Association, the Headteacher is also Chairperson of the Consortium of Selective Schools in Essex (CSSE) and is an Ofsted Inspector.

 The Academy Trust monitors business relationships with related parties through formal declarations of business interests.
 The partner of Miss H Riebold (the Head of Sixth Form) is a Director of Helium Fish Limited.
-During the year a contract for producing the Sixth Form prospectus and other design work for the Academy Trust was awarded to Helium Fish Limited at a total cost of £1,000.
+During the year a contract for producing the Sixth Form prospectus and other design work for the Academy Trust was awarded to Helium Fish Limited at a total cost of £1,730.

 The Chair of Governors, Mr. A.J.
-Bacon, has a standing declaration to the effect that he is a consultant with BMTK Solicitors Ltd who occasionally acts for the Academy Trust in an advisory and legal capacity.
+Bacon, had a standing declaration to the effect that he was a consultant with BMTK Solicitors Ltd up to September 2021, when he fully retired from his position with BTMK, who occasionally acts for the Academy Trust in an advisory and legal capacity.